dustinlyons/nixos-config/README.md

 Then, change the `nix-secrets` input in the `flake.nix` to point to this repository.

 #### Install Github and agenix keys
 Before geneating your first build, these keys need to exist in your `~/.ssh` directory.
 I've provided a few helper commands below.
+Choose one.

 | Key Name            | Platform         | Description                           |
 |---------------------|------------------|---------------------------------------|